 So, the first is called batching, right?
 And the idea is prior to having this feature, if you were processing a bunch of messages in your queue, it would happen one at a time.

-It would be synchronous, right?
-It's like I have this batch, I've processed it, it's done.
+It'd be synchronous, right?
+It's like, I have this batch, I've processed it, it's done.